iris-rod/iris-rod.github.io/OtherProjects.md

 My role in this was combining the body parts with the animal essences to generate the correct combination, as well as the rails and order system, which included generation the orders, replacing the default body part on the doll with the body part that was shot through the cannon and the rails movement.

 I worked on the game for a while after the jam ended to improve it and improve my skills at the same time.

+Link to this submission on Global Game Jam 2020 at [Re-Evolution](https://globalgamejam.org/2020/games/re-evolution-1).

 <p align="center">
     <img src="https://github.com/iris-rod/portfolio/blob/master/img/ggj3.png?raw=true" width="45%"/>